vintran93/piano_tracker/README.md

 1. Clone the app into your repository.

-2. Run bundle install.
+2. Run bundle install in root directory.

-3. Run shotgun to start the app.
+3. In root directory, run shotgun to start the app.

 4. Create an account by clicking on Sign Up.